Dental Implants vs Dentures Baltimore, MD

 What is a denture?

-A denture is a set of false teeth linked together and traditionally the only option for people missing most or all of their teeth.
+A denture is a set of false teeth linked together.
+Removable appliances needing daily care, dentures were traditionally the only option for people missing most or all of their teeth.
 They are fabricated in a dental lab using impressions of your mouth taken by your dentist in Baltimore.
-Dentures are made up of a base that is typically made of acrylic resin and metal that will rest on your gums.

 dental implants versus dentures infographic